-Let me tell you the two technology areas I believe you should focus on.
-They are Defend and Invest.
+Let us make it easy for you with a simple technology strategy we believe you should focus on: Defend and Invest.

-- Defend is about protecting your business from cyber criminals.
+Defend is about protecting your business from cyber criminals.
 The amount of cyber-crime is constantly increasing, to levels never seen before.
+It's really scary

-It's really scary. - Invest is about making sure technology is powering your business forward, not holding it back
+Invest is about making sure technology is powering your business forward, not holding it back